kacheryhub/kachery-doc/doc/storage.md

 ### Tasks

-Similarly, tasks cannot be stored according to their content: if we had the content, there would be no need to run the task!
+Similarly, tasks cannot be stored according to their content: the 'content' would be the result of evaluating the function, and if we had that, there would be no need to run the task!
 Instead, tasks are identified by a fingerprint composed of the registered task name and the parameters passed to it (in JSON-serialized format).
 For more information, see the [documentation on tasks](./tasks.md).

 ## Storage Hierarchy

-Depending on configuration, there are up to three different caches per node in a typical kachery use case.

-First is the shortest-term cache, the cloud storage cache.
+There are two types of cache in a typical kachery use case: a shared short-term cache, and individual caches local to each node.

+The cloud storage cache is a short- to moderate-term cache which is used to share information between nodes.
 Individual nodes transfer data by uploading it to this storage space.
-For reasons of economy, this space is expected to be limited and some information will be cleared out of this cache when appropriate; however, it provides ready access to all nodes, even if the original provider of the information is not presently online.
+For reasons of economy, this space is expected to have limited capacity (relative to the complete set of information available on the channel) and some information will be cleared out of this cache when appropriate.
+However, it provides ready access to all nodes for any information that is still in the cache, even if the original provider of the information is not presently online.

-Second, each node is expected to have local storage: this is where data goes when the user has added local information to kachery, and where data retrieved from the kachery network is stored.
+In addition to the shared cache, each node needs local storage: this is where data goes when the user has added local information to kachery, and where data retrieved from the kachery network is stored.
 Because this storage is part of a filesystem on user-owned hardware, it can be scaled cheaply and information can be stored for as long as desired.

-Finally, in the event that the kachery client is running on a separate machine from the kachery server, the client machine can also be configured with a local cache.
-This cache will be used when the client is in "offline" mode (not connected to a node). **AS WELL AS XYZ?**
+The kachery network will never cycle information out of local cache unless directed by the user.

 ### Organization of data within local storage

 The root of the information records stored in any particular kachery node's cache is the directory identified by the `KACHERY_STORAGE_DIR` environment variable.
-(If this is not set, it defaults to a directory named `kachery-storage` in the home directory of whatever user is running the `kachery-daemon` process on the node.)
+(If this is not set, it defaults to a directory named `kachery-storage` in the home directory of the user running the `kachery-daemon` process on the node.)

-Within this directory, there are separate subdirectories for configuration, as well as for each of the different information types.
+This directory stores configuration information, and also stores each of the three information types separately:

 * **Files** follow the content-addressability rules: they are stored according to the value of the SHA1 fingerprint of the file's contents.
 These files are